-The Executive Risk Committee ("ERC")'s main responsibilities are to oversee the effective implementation of the Enterprise Risk Management Framework (ERMF) and Risk Type Framework (RTFs) including Credit risk, Capital & Liquidity risk, Traded risk, Operational risk, Country risk, Reputational risk, Compliance risk, Conduct risk, Financial Crime risk and Information & Cyber Security risk.
+The Executive Risk Committee ("ERC")'s main responsibilities are to oversee the effective implementation of the Enterprise Risk Management Framework (ERMF) and Risk Type Framework (RTFs) including Credit Risk, Traded Risk, Capital & Liquidity Risk, Operational & Technology Risk, Reputational & Sustainability Risk, Compliance Risk, Information and Cyber Security Risk, Financial Crime Risk, and Model Risk.
 The Committee also supervises and directs the management of all risks within the Bank to be in accordance with standards of the Standard Chartered Group and policies as approved by SCBT's Board of Directors.